 If you use QuickBooks Pro, don’t waste time creating a chart of accounts.
 Instead, save time by importing your chart of accounts right into your accounting software.

-In this post, we’ll teach you how to import your chart of accounts in five simple steps.
+In this post, we’ll teach you how to import your chart of accounts into QuickBooks Desktop Pro in five simple steps.

 Table of Contents